hodyroff/scs-training/Virtualization/Support.md

     - Many security groups allow all incoming traffic *from the same groups*
         * This means all ports inside the group can freely communicate with each other (thus the name group)
     - Behind the scenes, when referring to a remote security group, the IP addresses belonging to that group are whitelisted
-        * This is secure due to port security, which means that network ports can spoof their sender IP address
+        * This is secure due to port security, which means that network ports cannot spoof their source IP address
             - Port security can be disabled per port, if you want to e.g. create VMs that do advanced networking things such as NAT
             - Be aware that such ports can then circumvent security group rules by spoofing their source IP address
         * This also means that adding a port to a security group that's referenced by this or by another security group can mean updating a lot of network filtering rules
-            - This can limit scalability of network operations for setups with lots of VMs; consider assigning IP ranges and filtering for them instead
+            - This can limit scalability of network operations for setups with lots of VMs; consider assigning IP ranges and filtering for them instead in such setups

 ### cloud-init
 * While clouds (OpenStack is no different from AWS here) typically support users in creating and using their own private images, they provide mechanisms to use generic images and customize them on (first) boot